 Importance of Teamwork in Soccer

 Without teamwork, a soccer team is not successful.
-This is why the so-called lesser teams can beat the best on any day – which is what makes soccer attractive.
+This is why the so-called lesser teams can beat the best on any day – which makes soccer attractive.

-The reason the most successful teams don’t perform is due to a lack of individual work and teamwork.
+The most successful teams don’t perform due to a lack of individual work and teamwork.
 Some of the important factors for teamwork are;

 - Defending as a team